 Frequently Asked Questions - CodeTwo Exchange Migration

-Why do I need this product?
+- Why do I need this product?

-- direct migrations from Exchange 2003, 2007 to Exchange 2010, 2013 (no stages required);
+- migrations from hosted Exchange services to in-house Exchange servers;

 - radically simplified migrations to new domains or forests;

 - easy public folder migrations;